-All of the three parts are compulsory, and your apology is incomplete if you miss any one of it.
+All of the three parts are compulsory, and your apology is incomplete if you miss any one of them.
 Most people miss the third part.
-They do say sorry and do accept mistake but forget to fix the trouble they created.
+They do say sorry and do accept mistakes but forget to fix the trouble they created.

 “It is not lawful for a Muslim to desert (stop talking to) his brother beyond three nights, the one turning one way and the other turning to the other way when they meet, the better of the two is one who is the first to greet the other.”
 [Bukhari]

 “Pardon them and overlook – Allah loves those who do good” (Qur’an 5:13)

 Often it happens we get hurt, or someone displeases us.
 And our habitual attitude towards such conditions is harboring hatred and anger against that particular person.
 There have too many negative spiritual, moral, and health effects.
 Following the Sunnah of Prophet Mohammad ( SAWW), our approach should be positive.
 We must develop the habit of forgiving gladly and voluntarily.
 Especially if some are asking for forgiveness and are sorry about his/her act.
 One must never refuse to accept the apology.
 Keeping in mind that forgiveness is one of the greatest attributes of our great creator ALLAH, He wants to see the reflection of this quality in his man too.
 So we must forgive, even if the other person is not sorry.
 It not only pleases ALLAH but releases us from unnecessary mental stress.

 “Those who control their anger and are forgiving towards people; Allah loves the good.”
 (Qur’an, 3: 134)